monicapopuri1/EPR/epr/README.md

 Enter name as "admin" for the first time. and then you can add more users (Employees) and can login with other user names.

-Somethings which are not implemented and can be done later:
-1. For now first user is admin which is hardcoded so that login can happen on first time.
-Later this can be implemented as signup.
-2. For now the basic validation on UI are done like email of user should have '@' character, but not other stuff like name should not be special character and so on.
-3. For now there is no password provision in the app, we need to add it in future, the app logs in with name field.
-4. Primary key for employee table is Email id.

 Some screen shots of running application:
 <img width="685" height="376" alt="image" src="https://github.com/user-attachments/assets/679bd06b-ac65-416d-8744-88553bfd60c1" />